 In this guitar lesson we will explore the use of basic Sus 4 chords using bar chord forms on the 6th, 5th and 4th strings.
 A Sus 4 chord or (suspended 4th) is a chord that replaces the 3rd interval of the chord and adds the 4th interval in its place.
 By adding the 4th it gives the chord a strong unresolved sound and adds tension.

-In this lesson you will see all ten different seventh type chords.
-Includes Diminished, Half Diminished, Minor Seventh, Dominant Seventh, Seventh Diminished 5th, Major Seventh and more.
+In this lesson you will look all ten different seventh type chords.
+Chords included are Diminished, Half Diminished, Minor Seventh, Dominant Seventh, Seventh Diminished 5th, Major Seventh and more.
 All chords are in the key of C for easy reference.

 The II V I progression is used mostly in jazz music.
 They add a nice resolving feel to the root chord.
 For example instead of resolving from E7 to A7 you would now resolve to A7 by adding a II V progression which would be (B-7 E7) then finally A7 the I chord.